-Just some of the changes to the ocean are a decrease in pH, an increase in sea surface temperature, and rising sea levels¹.
+Just some of the changes to the ocean are a decrease in pH, an increase in sea surface temperature, and rising sea levels .
 Some of the species affected by global warming will be touched on here due to space constraints, but it is fair to say that every organism on the planet is affected in some way by climate change.

-The effects on marine mammals
+The effects of global warming on marine mammals

 Of particular concern is the effects of climate change on mammals close to the poles – especially in the Arctic.
-Animals like polar bears and leopard seals are rapidly losing habitat as sea ice melts and ice sheets break up, which is putting huge pressure on the continued existence of these species¹.
+Animals like polar bears and leopard seals are rapidly losing habitat as sea ice melts and ice sheets break up, which is putting huge pressure on the continued existence of these species .

 These algae live in and on sea ice, and the reduction of sea ice means that the food source of the krill is being destroyed.
 This means less food for blue whales – especially when combined with the fact that humans also catch krill for food source and other things .

-The effect on corals and shellfish
+The effects on corals and shellfish

 Here it reacts with water to form the bicarbonate ion, and increases the acidity of the ocean.
 This in turn reduces the concentration of CO3- in sea water.
-It also increases the solubility of calcium carbonate, which is the main component of shells and corals⁴.
+It also increases the solubility of calcium carbonate, which is the main component of shells and coral .

 Both of these things make it more difficult for species to fix calcium carbonate and build their skeletons, which in turn harms the individual organisms.
 For example, many coral reefs throughout the world are experiencing bleaching due to increased environmental stress caused by warmer water and an increase in ocean acidification.
-Many of these reefs have been destroyed beyond recovery, and others are on the edge of destruction⁴.
+Many of these reefs have been destroyed beyond recovery, and others are on the edge of destruction .

 There are many other less obvious impacts on marine species throughout the world.
-These include: